crowelladrianna/library-project/README.md

 ## Update Records CSV

-1. Place update_csv.py in same folder as records CSV and CSVs with records to add or delete
+1. Place update_csv.py in same folder as complete records CSV and CSVs with records to add or delete

 2. Navigate to Terminal (Mac) or Command Prompt (Windows)